COLLECTION

 Logo of the company Gebrüder Martin, ca. 1950

-KLS Martin (Gebrüder Martin) in Tuttlingen
+KLS Martin (Gebrüder Martin), Tuttlingen

 Germany, Tuttlingen